-Dr Saul Halpern qualified from The London Hospital (University of London) in 1987 with additional first class honours degree in Pharmacology.
-He subsequently undertook higher medical training at St Bartholomew’s Hospital and Guy’s Hospital London including the National poisons Unit, prior to obtaining Membership of the Royal College of Physicians.
-He then entered specialist training in Dermatology as registrar at St Bartholomew’s Hospital, London in 1991 and spent a further year’s research fellowship investigating biochemical effects of steroids on the skin before moving to Liverpool as senior registrar in 1995.
+Dr Saul Halpern qualified from the London Hospital Medical College (University of London) in 1987 with an additional first class honours degree in Pharmacology.
+He subsequently undertook higher medical training at St Bartholomew’s and Guy’s Hospitals London, prior to obtaining membership of the Royal College of Physicians.
+He then entered specialist training in Dermatology as Registrar at St Bartholomew’s Hospital, London in 1991 and spent a further year’s research fellowship investigating biochemical effects of steroids on the skin, before moving to Liverpool as senior registrar in 1995.
 In 1998 he was appointed as Consultant Dermatologist at The Medway Maritime Hospital, Gillingham, Kent and awarded Fellowship of the Royal College of Physicians (FRCP) in 2000.
-He continues as NHS consultant at The Medway Maritime Hospital and at The Maidstone Hospital.

-Dr Halpern believes in a holistic approach to his patients and the importance of an excellent rapport in order to establish the optimal management for their skin conditions.
+Dr Halpern believes in a holistic approach to his patients and the importance of an excellent rapport in order to facilitate the optimal management for their skin conditions.
 He is a fastidious dermatological surgeon, insisting on the best cosmetic outcome to skin surgery wherever possible.
-Since 2003 he has developed an interest in cosmetic dermatology including the use of muscle relaxants (Botox), fillers and chemical peels to improve the appearance of the skin and thereby reduce the effects of aging and sun damage.
-Cosmetic procedures are generally carried out at the Spire Alexandra Hospital.
+Since 2003 he has developed an interest in cosmetic dermatology including the use of muscle relaxants (Botox), dermal fillers and chemical peels to improve the appearance of the skin and thereby reduce the effects of ageing and sun damage.
+Cosmetic procedures are generally carried out at the Spire Alexandra Hospital